 James Damore lost his job with Google on account of expressing those opinions.
-His peers and superiors deemed them to be politically incorrect.
+His peers and superiors deemed them politically incorrect.

 My experiences with Internet censorship

-Much of my time, when writing anything that requires promoting on FB, Twitter and on my website and blog, is spent in determining ways by which to circumvent or avoid censorship.
-That is, algorithms that the providers of search engines and social media design and apply in exercising their ever tightening censorship of free thought.
+It takes much of my time, when writing anything that requires promoting on FB, Twitter and on my website and blog, to determine ways by which to circumvent or avoid censorship.
+That would be, to guess what algorithms the providers of search engines and social media design and apply in exercising their ever tightening censorship of free thought.

 I have no way to determine how successful I am with my efforts, except that others are no more successful than I am.
 YouTube censored dozens of PragerU’s videos.
 At least as of now, Google has not blocked any of my articles or blog postings.
 Perhaps I should be happy about that, but I wonder.